consort-it/cme-ui/README.md

 6. Add the menu entry to `navigation.component.ts` (this should be automated some time in the future)

-7. For translation create `en.json` and `de.json` somewhere in the src folder of the new module library, e.g. in a subfolder called `i18n`.
-Content should be `{}` for both, otherwise we'll get errors later when extracting translation keys

-8. To be able to directly import the json files, we need to define a dynamic module, so that TypeScript knows what's going on.
+7. To be able to directly import the json files, we need to define a dynamic module, so that TypeScript knows what's going on.
 We do this by creating a `typings.d.ts` file in the lib's src folder with this content:

     ```typescript
     declare module '*.json' {